christopherwk210/gm-bot/README.md

 To add a command, append a new object to the array and define a valid rule.
 At the very minimum, you must include `matches` and `action`.
 Including *only* these two will result in a rule that matches anywhere in a message and **is** case sensitive.

+## Third-Party Contributors
+- YellowAfterlife#3735 for creating a custom GMLive implementation just for the bot

-## Contributors
+## Early Contributors
-- topherlicious#1378
 - net8floz#3079
 - Minty Python#5626
 - Ariak#2124
-- Natesky9#2964 (in spirit)

-## Third-Party Contributors
-- YellowAfterlife#3735 for creating a custom GMLive implementation just for the bot
-- lazyeye#9858, Grog#6313, and Mash#2558 for creating a the palette gif for `!palette`

 A special thanks to the /r/GameMaker Discord community and staff for their feedback and support.